tillbiskup/aspecd/docs/concepts.rst

 Every measurement (or calculation) produces (raw) data that are useless without additional information, such as experimental parameters.
 This additional information is termed "metadata" within the ASpecD framework.
 A dataset is the unit of (numerical) data and metadata.
 Another integral aspect is the `history`_ containing all relevant information regarding each single processing step performed on the data of the dataset.

+Additionally to combining numerical data and metadata, a dataset provides a common structure, unifying the different file formats used as source for both, data and metadata.
+Hence, the actual data format does not matter, greatly facilitating dealing with data from different sources (and even different kinds of data).

 Metadata
 ========